-Kris Grunwald was named an assistant coach on Shannon Wells’ staff on May 5, 2021.
-Grunwald, who boasts 29 years of college coaching experience, comes to UVA most recently from Cornell where he was an assistant coach.
+Kris Grunwald was named an assistant coach on Shannon Wells’ staff on May 5, 2021 before being elevated to associated head coach on Oct.
+21, 2022.
+Grunwald, who boasts 30 years of college coaching experience, came to UVA most recently from Cornell where he was an assistant coach.

-Grunwald, who has enjoyed head coaching stints at UConn (2014-18) and Auburn (1998-1999), spent one year at Cornell and never had the opportunity to coach a season due to the Ivy League not playing sports during the 2020-21 academic year because of the COVID-19 pandemic.
+Grunwald enjoyed head coaching stints at UConn (2014-18) and Auburn (1998-1999) before spending one year at Cornell, but never had the opportunity to coach a season due to the Ivy League not playing sports during the 2020-21 academic year because of the COVID-19 pandemic.

 Grunwald spent the 2019 season as an assistant coach at Auburn in what was his third stint with the Tigers.
 Grunwald initially joined the Auburn staff as an assistant, coaching in that role from 1994-97 before being elevated to head coach of the program for the 1998 and 1999 seasons.
 He also returned to Auburn as an assistant coach for the 2002 and 2003 campaigns.